Divorced, Never Married and Non-traditional Families and Tax Credits

 • The Earned Income Credit.

-The Earned Income Credit is for low-income working people.
+This is a credit for low-income working people.
 The amount of the credit depends on how much a person earned and how many qualifying children they have (if any).
 The amount changes from year to year.
 Qualifying children are sons/daughters, sisters/brothers, stepchildren and siblings, grandchildren and adopted children as long as they lived with you for more than six months during the year.
 Foster children who are placed with you more than six months of the year by an authorized government or private placement agency also qualify.

 The child(ren) must be: